Firestark/project/docs/topics/business logic/procedures.md

 A procedure always returns a status with optionally some data relevant to that status.
 This status indicates a meaning of the results from the applied business rules.

 Procedures are located inside the `/app/procedures` directory.
 Any `.php` file inside this directory and nested directories is automatically included inside your project and therefor automatically available inside the application.
+This means you can name your procedure files anyway you like as long as it is placed under the `/app/procedures` directory or any nested directory inside there and the file has the `.php` suffix.

 ## Examples